rahul13ramesh/SuccessorOptions/README.md

 # Successor Options

-* Code for the paper [Successor Options](https://www.ijcai.org/proceedings/2019/0458.pdf)
+This repo contains code for the paper [Successor Options](https://www.ijcai.org/proceedings/2019/0458.pdf)

-* Generates options that navigate to *prototypical states* of well connected regions.
-These states are typically representatives of well-connected regions.
-* Successor options implicitly clusters the state space into different regions and has each option navigating to a different region.
+Our method clusters the state space into different regions and learns options navigating to each of these clusters.

 ![Successor Options overview](./assets/intro.png)

 * To install all required packages run